codejet/Gigs/README.md

 Developing for Android requires a bit more preparation.
 The [React Native site](http://facebook.github.io/react-native/docs/getting-started.html#requirements) has infos on what you need to do.

-I use [Genymotion](https://www.genymotion.com) for Android testing since I had issues when trying to work with virtual devices of Android Studio.

 Once you have setup everything, inside the Gigs folder, run:

 ```